 - The Developing Phase: Pilots

 In the developing phase, Progent's extensive experience setting up pilot systems makes it possible to reduce engineering risk and business disruption by thoroughly testing new infrastructure prior to deployment.
-Progent has world-class skill in setting up proof-of-concept tests for enterprise deployments of key Microsoft technologies by providing services such as Active Directory design, Microsoft Exchange 2016 planning and deployment, Microsoft Exchange Server 2013 integration, Exchange Server 2010 support, SQL Server 2017 cloud integration, SQL Server 2016 migration consulting, SQL Server 2014 application development, and SQL Server 2012 maintenance.
+Progent has world-class skill in setting up proof-of-concept tests for enterprise deployments of key Microsoft technologies by providing services such as Active Directory and Azure AD design, Microsoft Exchange Server 2019 integration, Microsoft Exchange 2016 planning and deployment, Microsoft Exchange Server 2013 integration, SQL Server 2019 migration expertise, SQL Server 2017 cloud integration consulting, SQL Server 2016 migration consulting, and SQL Server 2014 application development.

 - The Stabilizing Phase: Design Tuning